 iCloud: Plans and pricing

 If you’re the owner of an iPhone, iPad, iPod touch, or Mac, you’ll have access to all of iCloud’s features.
-You’ll also receive 5GB of free cloud storage.
+You’ll also receive 5GB free.
 If you don’t have one of these devices, however, you’ll get a meager 1GB for free.

 The Apple One plans are cost-effective for those who extensively use Apple’s digital services, but if you only want storage, you’d be better off with the company’s traditional storage offerings.